 Yes, any time your family status changes, such as having a baby or adopting a child, you can add dependents to your Student Health Insurance.
-You should contact Academic Health Plans (AHP) directly within 31 days of your child's birth or formal adoption at 855-850-4302.
+You should contact Academic Health Plans (AHP) directly within 31 days of your child's birth or adoption at 855-850-4302.
 Your child's coverage will be effective from the date of birth or adoption, and premiums will be prorated by AHP.
-For more information regarding Student Health Insurance, visit the Student Health Insurance website.
+Visit the Student Health Insurance website for more information.

-ARE THERE ANY CLASSES FOR PREGNANT OR PARENTING STUDENTS?
+ARE THERE ANY CLASSES ON PREGNANCY OR PARENTHOOD?